MatheusMello4/MWA/README.md

 **Required Must-have Stories**

-* User can see top 10 most-wanted lists for different crimes.
+* [X] User can see top 10 most-wanted lists for different crimes.
-* User can choose specific categories of most-wanted criminals.
+* [X] User can choose specific categories of most-wanted criminals.
-* User can see individuals detailed information by clicking in the Poster button.
+* [X] User can see individuals detailed information by clicking in the Poster button.
+* [X] User can see FBI's video about an criminal
-* User can access FBI's website through the app
+* [X] User can access FBI's website through the app

 ### 2. Screen Archetypes